TobiasBonifay/dsl-midi_MusicDSL/README.md

 // This piece features a simple intro with a piano playing chords and a drum kit on a standard 4/4 time signature at 120 BPM. signature 4/4 bpm 120 // set the tempo to 120 BPM.
 Default is 120 or 140 TODO: check timeshift 1 // The human like error of time in ticks.
-Ticks are defined using resolution or 480 by default.
-A quarter note is 120 ticks on 4/4 time signature. velocityrandomization 10 // The human like error of velocity.
-Velocity range is 0-127 depending on the dynamic of the note. resolution 100 // To define the resolution to use.
-Default is 480.
+A quarter note is 120 ticks on 4/4 time signature.
+Default is 5. velocityrandomization 10 // The human like error of velocity.
+Velocity range is 0-127 depending on the dynamic of the note.
+Default is 5. resolution 100 // To define the resolution to use.
+Default is 480 Ticks.
 Please use a positive integer.

 Instruments: // define the instruments used in the piece.
 Drums should not be defined here.
     piano ACOUSTIC_GRAND_PIANO volume 50 // define the piano instrument with the ACOUSTIC_GRAND_PIANO soundfont and a volume of 50 (0-100).